-Now that it’s 2018, we’re in a celebratory mood.
-Why?
-Because this year marks our official 200th year in business — something for which we’re very proud.
-We are celebrating this birthday all year long.
+In 2018, we marked our official 200th year in business — something for which we’re very proud!
 And what’s a birthday without singing that famous song?
 The song “Happy Birthday to You” is one of the simplest, yet most enduring, tunes that continues to be sung.

 Found in the Guinness Book of World Records, the happy birthday song is listed as one of the most commonly sung songs.
 Other commonly sung songs include “Auld Lang Syne” and “For He’s A Jolly Good Fellow.”
 However, the fact that every living person has a birthday leads us to believe that the happy birthday song is the most frequently sung song in the U.S.

 The author of the famous song actually changed the lyrics of one of her published songs on a whim to celebrate a friend’s birthday.
 Patty Hill and her sister Mildred were kindergarten teachers in Louisville, Kentucky.
 In 1893, they had their book Song Stories for the Kindergarten and Primary Schools published.
 The first song in the book was “Good Morning to All,” a song that teachers could sing each day to welcome their students to the classroom.

 Nearly ten years after their first song book was published, the Hill sisters were invited to a neighbor’s birthday party.
 It was then that Patty changed the words of “Good Morning to All” to “Happy Birthday to You,” in an effort to make the occasion more festive.
 The song was the highlight of the party, and obviously caught on.

 Today, that same simple song is the highlight of thousands of birthday parties each day.